KrunchCreates/KrunchLoader/README.md

 # KrunchLoader
-A Custom Loader for Trailmappers, designed to make life a little bit easier for mappers.
+A Custom Loader for Trailmappers designed to make life a little bit easier for mappers.

 Features: